Skynetjosh98/alx-system_engineering-devops/0x00-shell_basics/README.md

-my alx project readme  file
+the second readme for alx project